JetBrains/teamcity-documentation/topics/build-artifact.md

 ### Retrieve Hidden Artifacts

-Hidden artifacts are not displayed on the __Artifacts__ tab by default, but, if there are any of them in the current build, you can show them by clicking __Show hidden artifacts__.
+Hidden artifacts are not displayed on the __Artifacts__ tab by default.
+If there are any of them in the current build, you can reveal them by clicking __Show hidden artifacts__.

-You can browse and download them individually or download the whole `.teamcity` directory by clicking __Download all (.zip)__.
+To browse or download artifacts individually, use the artifacts' tree.
+To download the whole `.teamcity` directory, click __Download all (.zip)__ in the right part of the screen.

 ### Hide Artifacts